jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-10-terraform-rotate-secrets.md

 terraform apply -auto-approve -var="date=`date +%Y%m`"
 ```

-:::warning
+:::caution

-Terraform will store these secrets in terraform state, so make sure you're using a backend that is appropriately secured.
+Terraform will store these secrets in terraform state, so make sure you're (using a backend that is appropriately secured)[https://www.terraform.io/docs/language/state/sensitive-data.html].

 :::